gravitational/teleport/rfd/0159-webasset-cache.md

-When an auth service comes online, if enabled, it will prepare the webasset storage service by creating an s3 client that can be used as an getter/uploader to the bucket.
-When a proxy comes online, it will start a service that runs on an interval that will first check if the auth server requires the proxy to send it's webassets.
-If auth is not configured to do so (or is in an error state), then the proxy will shutdown the storage service and carry on without as usual without it.
+When an auth service comes online, if enabled, it will prepare the webasset storage service by creating an s3 client that can be used as an getter/uploader to the bucket. it will then enable a service that runs on an interval that will check the bucket if embedded webassets have been uploaded.

-The first step of the sync will have proxy asking auth if it is ready and to list the files that have been uploaded to the storage already.
 As of right now, we have ~170 items in our webassets bundle. `ListObjectsV2` will only list up to 1,000 items per page.
 This means that after 5 stored versions we will have to start iterating multiple pages to list all the keys.
 This is unlikely and can be mitigated by a implementing a decent retention policy (more on that later in the